Shreyav29/Coursera-Natural-Language-Processing-Specialization/C1 Natural Language Processing with Classification and Vector Spaces/Week4/README.md

 - A collection of all these points is a subset of words which might be the nearest ones to the computed french vector.

+# Using KNN for Document Search
+- Represent the document as a vector (By adding the word embedding vectors for each of the word in the document)
+- Apply Approximate Nearest Neighbors to all document vectors to find the similar ones.